Last Updated on

 Transport in Antarctica

-For the type of sightseeing you are going to do in Antarctica you are going to want some sturdy vehicles, the type of options you won’t find through Avis.
+For the type of sightseeing you are going to do in Antarctica you are going to want some sturdy vehicles.

 Let’s look at the options:

 large, rubber tracked vehicles.
 These noisy machines lumber along at about 10km/hr and are extremely uncomfortable.
 If you do however suddenly plunge through the sea ice into the ocean, they float.
-This feature comes as standard – nice!
+Thankfully this feature comes as standard.

 This mode of transport comes with heated everything, (also as standard) and studs in the tyres to grip the sea ice.
 Frostbite is an optional extra but almost guaranteed if you don’t dress for the occasion.